Insight: Missed warnings - How watchdogs failed to spot $2 billion PNB fraud

 Most big global banks began to connect SWIFT - originally standalone terminals like the telex machines they replaced - to their central systems in the 1990s.

 Three executives with experience of the cash payments industry said this means transactions are automatically recorded and reconciled within the bank and, ideally, with counterparties.
-The chief executive officer of SWIFT from 1992 until 2007, Leonard Schrank, said:“I can’t imagine not incorporating SWIFT payments as part of overall reconciliation.”
+The chief executive officer of SWIFT from 1992 until 2007, Leonard Schrank, said: “I can’t imagine not incorporating SWIFT payments as part of overall reconciliation.”

 Reporting by Krishna N. Das, Suvashree Choudhury, Devidutta Tripathy and Tom Lasseter; Additional reporting by Rajendra Jadhav, Rafael Nam, and Abhirup Roy, in Mumbai, Aditya Y. Kalra, Neha Dasgupta, and Manoj Kumar in New Delhi, and Tom Bergin in London; Writing by Tom Lasseter; Editing by Alex Richardson